GoogleCloudPlatform/click-to-deploy/k8s/rabbitmq/README.md

 ### Delete the resources

-> NOTE: Please keep in mind that `kubectl` guarantees support for Kubernetes server in +/- 1 versions.
-It means that for instance if you have kubectl in version `1.10.*` and Kubernetes server `1.8.*`, you may experience incompatibility issues, like not removing the *StatefulSets* with apiVersion of *apps/v1beta2*.
+> **NOTE:** Please keep in mind that `kubectl` guarantees support for Kubernetes server in +/- 1 versions.
+It means that for instance if you have kubectl in version `1.10.&ast;` and Kubernetes server `1.8.&ast;`, you may experience incompatibility issues, like not removing the *StatefulSets* with apiVersion of *apps/v1beta2*.

 Run `kubectl` on expanded manifest file matching your installation: